NethermindEth/horus-checker/README.md

 * [**Installation**](#installation) - Get the `horus-compile` and
   `horus-check` executables setup for your development environment.
-* [Tutorial: Your first verified Cairo program](#tutorial-your-first-verified-cairo-program) - Try this if you're new to Horus and want to get a taste of verification in Cairo.
+* [Tutorial: Your first verified StarkNet contract](#tutorial-your-first-verified-starknet-contract) - Try this if you're new to Horus and want to get a taste of verification in Cairo.
 This will walk you through an example step-by-step.
 * [FAQ](#faq) - What is Cairo?
 What is Horus?
 When should I use Horus?
 Why should